 Also of interest is that Beverly has more people living here who work in computers and math than 95% of the places in the US.

 Beverly is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 For the size of the city, public transportation in Beverly is quite heavily used.
 Mostly, people who use it for their daily commute are taking the train.
 For Beverly, the benefits are reduced air pollution and congestion on the highways.

 The education level of Beverly ranks among the highest in the nation.
 Of the 25-and-older adult population in Beverly, 47.46% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Beverly in 2010 was $42,197, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $168,788 for a family of four.
 However, Beverly contains both very wealthy and poor people as well.

 The people who call Beverly home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Beverly residents report their race to be White, followed by Asian.
 Important ancestries of people in Beverly include Italian, English, French , and German.

 The most common language spoken in Beverly is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and French.